Getting around Thessaloniki

 Public transport buses in Thessaloniki

-Finding information on timetables or perhaps a map of public transport routes is virtually impossible.
-On the other hand, most major bus stops have electronic boards showing how long it will take for a particular line to arrive.
+At most major stops there are electronic boards showing how long it will take for a particular line to arrive.

-The official website of the transport company , oasth.gr, does provide timetables for individual lines, but not maps of them.
+The official website of the transport company , oasth.gr, provides timetables for each line, but no maps.
 There is also no comprehensive map of the public transport system.

 There is, however, a fairly reliable search engine for the optimal route on the telematics.oasth.gr, where you don't even have to enter the name of the stop directly.
 Just type in the address you're at and where you're heading and the search engine will automatically find the connection from the nearest available stops.